 Yes, new versions can be deployed via Jenkins Plugin.

 In conclusion, when it comes to testing apps for Android, particularly if you’re looking for a simple alternative Testflight, unfortunately, there is no silver bullet or magic solution.
-When selecting an Android app testing toolkit that works for your mobile agency, selecting the right platform will depend upon the requirements of each of your app customers.
-In reality you should be able to select a testing platform that works for each of your app agency customers, even if they range in size from startups and entrepreneurs all the way up to Fortune 500 companies.
-The best way to select the appropriate Android testing toolkit is to trial each one (if possible) on the free tier and assess each according to the general look and feel of the UI, the overall UX, ease of integration and all of the other features we’ve listed above.
+When selecting an Android app testing toolkit that works for you the right platform will depend upon your requirements.
+In reality, you should be able to select a testing platform that works for you, even if you range in size from a startup all the way up to Fortune 500 companies.
+The best way to select the appropriate Android testing toolkit is to try each one (if possible) on the free tier and assess each according to the general look and feel of the UI, the overall UX, ease of integration, and all of the other features we’ve listed above.
 So there you have it.
-If you’re a mobile agency looking for suitable Testflight alternatives for Android, hopefully you’ll be equipped with the information you need to make the right choice.
+If you’re a mobile agency looking for suitable Testflight alternatives for Android, hopefully, you’ll be equipped with the information you need to make the right choice.

-Kumulos is the most comprehensive mobile app performance management platform for mobile app agencies with Push Notifications & In-App Messaging, App Store Optimization, App Analytics, Crash Reporting & Diagnostics, Document Sharing & Collaboration, Content Editing, all in one place.
+Kumulos is the most comprehensive mobile app engagement management platform with Push Notifications & In-App Messaging, App Store Optimization, App Analytics, Crash Reporting & Diagnostics, Document Sharing & Collaboration, Content Editing, all in one place.
 But that’s not all.
-It comes with a number of unique, turn-key features, custom built to help busy mobile app agencies offer awesome services to their client.
-Services that help keep the dialogue flowing, so they stay close and win regular follow up client work.
-And the best bit, services that the agency charges monthly for, so they get more app projects on monthly retainer, once the app goes live.
-Why not take a look at who uses Kumulos?
+It comes with a number of unique, turn-key features, custom-built to help any business, large or small deliver the best possible commercial results from their mobile app.